Curriculum Overview

 Writing

-Wordsmith teaches literacy through using high quality books and creative teaching approaches such as art and drama.
-This approach aims to engage and motivate children in their learning and also enables children to deepen their understanding of texts, providing meaningful contexts for writing.
-Reading aloud is also a key part of the English lessons.
-The strategy enables all children to access quality texts and enables the teacher to model expressive and fluent reading to the children.
+Our whole-school approach to writing is based on high-quality literature sometimes using adapted versions.
+By utilising high-quality books and creative teaching methods such as art and drama, this approach aims to engage and motivate students in their learning.
+It also enables students to deepen their understanding of texts, providing meaningful contexts for writing.
+Reading aloud is a key part of the English lessons.
+This strategy ensures all students have access to quality texts and allows teachers to model expressive and fluent reading.

 Maths